beginnerbikari-369/UdacityProject2/project/dr_template.md

 ### Pre-Steps:
 List steps you would perform to setup the infrastructure in the other region.
 It doesn't have to be super detailed, but high-level should suffice.

+1. Ensure both sites are configured the same.
+2. You can use infrastructure as code (IaC) to do this.
+3. Ensure the infrastructure is set up and working in the DR site.

+## Steps:
+You won't actually perform these steps, but write out what you would do to "fail-over" your application and database cluster to the other region.
+Think about all the pieces that were setup and how you would use those in the other region

+1. Point your DNS to your secondary region
+      This can be done with a name provider like Amazon route 53
+2. Failover your database replication instances to another region Manually force the secondary region to become primary at the database level, or Automatically failover the database by health checks
+Steps:
+   1) Create a cloud load balancer and point DNS to the load balancer.
+This way you can have multiple instances behind 1 IP in a region.
+During a failover scenario, you would fail over the single DNS entry at your DNS provider to point to the DR site.
+This is much more intelligent than pointing to a single instance of a web server.
+   2) Have a replicated database and perform a failover on the database.
+While a backup is good and necessary, it is time-consuming to restore from backup.
+In this DR step, you would have already configured replication and would perform the database failover.
+Ideally, your application would be using a generic CNAME DNS record and would just connect to the DR instance of the database.

+Detailed view:
   You can copy and paste all from the zone1 folder into your zone2 folder and modify as needed.
 You'll then deploy this to zone2 using Terraform.
 A few areas to keep in mind:

 You'll need to modify the aws provider to point to another zone You'll need to provision an S3 bucket in us-west-1 AND point your Terraform bucket to us-west-1